-The Agreement is hereby entered into bet ween City of Gridley (hereinafter referred to as 'City') and (hereinafter referred to as 'Employee').
+The Agreement is hereby entered into betwe ween City of Gridley (hereinafter referred to as 'City') and (hereinafter referred to as 'Employee').
 The purpose of this Agreement is to assist in solving his/her drug/alcohol problem.
-This Agreement is in no way inte to state or federal laws or to the existing to ended to restrict rights guaranteed City or Employee pursuant erms and conditions of employment.
-City agrees to suspend its action regarding as a result of the discipline of
+This Agreement is in no way intend led to restrict rights guaranteed City or Employee pursuant to state or federal laws or to the existing tern ns and conditions of employment.
+City agrees to suspend its action regarding the e discipline of as a result of